 profile picture

-An Overview of the Appraisal Process
+A Description of the Appraisal Process

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-Appraisals begin with the inspection
+Appraisals start with the home inspection

-Following the inspection, an appraiser uses two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Replacement Cost
+Cost Approach

-• However, in the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.
+• If the subject property has an extra half-bathroom and the comparable does not, the appraiser might add an amount to the comparable property.

 Valuation Using the Income Approach